japila-books/spark-sql-internals/docs/spark-sql-ParquetFileFormat.md

   sqlConf: SQLConf): Option[Seq[String]]
 ----

-NOTE: `vectorTypes` is part of link:spark-sql-FileFormat.adoc#vectorTypes[FileFormat Contract] to define the concrete column vector class names for each column used in a columnar batch when <<supportBatch, enabled>>.
+NOTE: `vectorTypes` is part of spark-sql-FileFormat.md#vectorTypes[FileFormat Contract] to define the concrete column vector class names for each column used in a columnar batch when <<supportBatch, enabled>>.

-`vectorTypes` creates a collection of the names of <<spark-sql-OffHeapColumnVector.adoc#, OffHeapColumnVector>> or <<spark-sql-OnHeapColumnVector.adoc#, OnHeapColumnVector>> when <<spark-sql-properties.adoc#spark.sql.columnVector.offheap.enabled, spark.sql.columnVector.offheap.enabled>> property is enabled or disabled, respectively.
+`vectorTypes` creates a collection of the names of <<spark-sql-OffHeapColumnVector.md#, OffHeapColumnVector>> or <<spark-sql-OnHeapColumnVector.md#, OnHeapColumnVector>> when <<spark-sql-properties.md#spark.sql.columnVector.offheap.enabled, spark.sql.columnVector.offheap.enabled>> property is enabled or disabled, respectively.

-NOTE: <<spark-sql-properties.adoc#spark.sql.columnVector.offheap.enabled, spark.sql.columnVector.offheap.enabled>> property is disabled (`false`) by default.
+NOTE: <<spark-sql-properties.md#spark.sql.columnVector.offheap.enabled, spark.sql.columnVector.offheap.enabled>> property is disabled (`false`) by default.

 The size of the collection are all the fields of the given `requiredSchema` and `partitionSchema` schemas.